Narigo/dotfiles/README.md

 ## Mac OS X

 1. Install Homebrew.
-2. Run `./install.sh` to setup the environment.
+2. Run `. install.sh` to setup the environment.
+For a dry-run to see what will be written, use `. install.sh -d`.